Aquatic Weed Control Program

 - Reduce the frequency of aquatic weed introductions through education and public awareness.

-The philosophy of the Program applies to aquatic weed infestations of all sizes.
+The philosophy of the program applies to aquatic weed infestations of all sizes.
 Large-scale projects can be complex and challenging.
-They may span jurisdiction lines and require the development of partnerships.
-Aquatic weed control projects may involve Federal, State and local governments as well as non-government organizations and private landowners.
-The Program often serves as a major contributor of funding and provides leadership on large-scale projects.
+They may span jurisdictions and require the development of partnerships.
+Aquatic weed control projects may involve federal, state and local governments as well as non-government organizations and private landowners.
+The program often serves as a major contributor of funding and provides leadership on large-scale projects.
 Benefits are realized by offering assistance for small-scale projects as well.
 Allowing aquatic weeds to persist and spread throughout our waterways only exacerbates the problem.

 The NC Aquatic Nuisance Species Management Plan provides a detailed explanation of why aquatic weeds are problematic, pathways of introduction and associated laws.